laurijuusti/ToggleLoudnessEqualization/README.md

 ## Toggle Loudness Equalization

 ### Python script to toggle Windows LE on when a certain app is running.
-Useful for games with loud gunshots to save hearing eg. PUBG.
+Useful for games with loud gunshots to save your hearing eg. PUBG.

 ### Usage: